 7 Put the cushion in place to see if it fits properly.
 Cut more foam off if necessary to fit.

 Batting is optional, but it will protect the foam insert.
-Most importantly, it softens and smooths the square edges and improves the overall look.
+More importantly, it softens and smooths the square edges and improves the overall look.

 Sewing the Cushion Cover together

 11 Make fabric piping.
 Read the above and see the tutorial here.
-LINK
+Piping tutorial

 12 Pin, then baste the cording around the top of the cushion.